Dr. Jonathan Giezendanner

 Science

-The common theme throughout my work has been mathematical modelling of environmental challenges, be it as it currently is flood mapping with deep learning, or previously process based models of population dynamics.
+The common theme throughout my work has been mathematical modelling of environmental challenges, be it as it currently is weather forecasting, or previously flood mapping with deep learning, or process based models of population dynamics.

 In both my current and past work, optimisation and inference have played a major role.

-Presented here are chosen topics of my current and past work (wip).
+Presented here are chosen topics of my current and past work.

 Current Work

-My current work focuses on developing novel Deep Learning solutions to Remote Sensing products in order to address environmental and societal challenges, mainly, but not exclusively, flood mapping.
+My current work focuses on developing novel Deep Learning solutions to Remote Sensing applications in order to address environmental and societal challenges.

 Historical Mapping of Bangladesh Floods - MODIS / Sentinel-1 DL Fusion